ke101/ChatMySQL/README.md

 To run ChatMySQL, download this repo and run following commands after cd to this repo.

-'python run.py -f [data description file path]'
+`python run.py -f [data description file path]`

-and then just following the prompt of the program to input OpenAI API key and connection string to MySQL.
+and then just follow the prompt of the program to input OpenAI API key and connection string.

 Here's one simple example: